hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/2200-sample.md

 # SAMPLE

-SAMPLE function returns a sample set of dataset.
-Returned value is a dataset.
+SAMPLE function returns a set of sample records.

 ## Syntax